hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 In addition (and I am grossly oversimplifying here), each company, particularly startups, are going to find themselves in one of _roughly_ three phases: Exploration, Expansion, or Extraction.
 One of the difficulties that comes here in the Executive and Management level is that any advice, tool, strategy, goal, or whatever else that you receive or attempt to implement is only going to work if it's a match for the particular stage of a company; consequently, you essentially have to throw out your understanding of "how to run a company" every time you switch stages.

-When I came in, I would categorize our company as one that had just gone through the Exploration stage and was now entering into the most awkward phase, Expansion.
+When I came in, I would categorise our company as one that had just gone through the Exploration stage and was now entering into the most awkward phase, Expansion.
 It turns out this isn't quite right, we have two to three main business markets and each one is in a different stage; in addition, each company that we've merged with or acquired also was in a different stage, so what you really had from the perspective of the Executive layer was a very fuzzy matrix of approaches, strategies, tools, and everyone came in with a slightly different toolset and rationale for said toolset.
-This isn't a worst case scenario for the business (it's quite normal), but it's close to a worst case scenario for when it comes to **understanding how to build and utilize effective communication streams and feedback loops so that information travels bidirectionally in a way that people feel valued and heard**.
+This isn't a worst case scenario for the business (it's quite normal), but it's close to a worst case scenario for when it comes to **understanding how to build and utilise effective communication streams and feedback loops so that information travels bidirectionally in a way that people feel valued and heard**.

 Coming back to the initial situation that I found myself in when I joined the company: it should now come as zero surprise that we were having a particularly difficult time getting good feedback from ICs, acting on said feedback, and doing so in a way that they felt heard and valued.
-As a consequence, many of the issues that actually mattered to ICs weren't acted on or even identified; most of which would be issues that we could broadly categorize as "developer experience."
+As a consequence, many of the issues that actually mattered to ICs weren't acted on or even identified; most of which would be issues that we could broadly categorise as "developer experience."

 I was actually deeply fortunate here: I came in as an IC, and then stepped into an interim hybrid Engineering Manager and Director of Infrastructure within a month of joining, so I got to see all three perspectives almost simultaneously, and I attribute a very large amount of my ability to effectively and rapidly zero in on "the real issues" at our company to this unique start.
-As such, I was able to categorize a lot of things in ways that helped ICs feel heard and understood, but then translate those issues into something that the management and executive layers could actually see.
+As such, I was able to categorise a lot of things in ways that helped ICs feel heard and understood, but then translate those issues into something that the management and executive layers could actually see.

 One of the first things I did here was to quantify and outline the issue in way that presented enough evidence to the executive layer that investing in a developer experience platform would be cost effective and a force multiplier for helping figure out what to do next.
-In our case, we utilized DX because I was familiar with the tool and research behind it and made a strong case that the qualitative feedback mechanism of a survey would offer a much more rapid and tangible ROI.
+In our case, we utilised DX because I was familiar with the tool and research behind it and made a strong case that the qualitative feedback mechanism of a survey would offer a much more rapid and tangible ROI.
 In a cheeky sense: "Hey, a lot of our devs complain that our infrastructure and tooling is really broken, we can't use quantitative reasoning to measure any of this because the tools don't work" is a surprisingly effective argument and it's essentially the one I used.

 While we did settle on the developer experience platform of choice somewhat quickly because I pushed hard for it, I was very careful to lay out that we had a 1-2 quarter plan for procuring the platform, using it, and actually understanding what we needed to do with it.